Ebony: Uses

 Modern uses are largely restricted to small items, such as crucifixes, the main body of some musical instruments such as the clarinet, oboe, or piccolo and musical instrument parts, including black piano, organ, and harpsichord keys; violin, viola, mandolin, guitar, double bass, and cello fingerboards; tailpieces; tuning pegs; chinrests; and bow frogs.
 Many plectrums, or guitar picks, are made from ebony.

 Traditionally, black chess pieces were made from ebony, with boxwood or ivory being used for the white pieces.
 Modern East Midlands-style lace-making bobbins, also being small, are often made of ebony and look particularly decorative when bound with brass or silver wire.
 Some expensive handgun grips and rifle fore-end tips are still made of ebony, as are the butts of pool cues.

-As a result of unsustainable harvesting, many species yielding ebony are now considered threatened.
-Most indigenous ebony in Africa in particular has been cut down illegally.

 Ebony is often cited as one of the most expensive woods in the world, along with African blackwood, sandalwood, pink ivory and agarwood.

-Protection
+Conservation

+The beauty and hardness of ebony, along with its at times total jet-black color, has long made it a sought after wood.
+However, ebony trees are generally small and grow very slowly.
+High demand and low supply has led to severe global overharvesting of ebony.
+Shortages in ebony drive up prices, further encouraging overharvesting.
+Because most ebony species are native to the developing world, poaching is particularly attractive in otherwise impoverished countries.
+For example, illegal logging in Madagascar has focused on ebony and rosewood poaching, which was exacerbated by the 2009 Madagascar political crisis.
+An ebony and rosewood expert at the Missouri Botanical Garden calls the Madagascar wood trade the "equivalent of Africa's blood diamonds".

+Many ebony species are listed in the CITES appendix, which requires a permit for their international trade.
+Some species, such as Diospyros ebenum (Ceylon ebony) are banned for export by their home country.
+Species may be frequently mislabeled to evade restrictions.
+The poaching of elephant ivory has exacerbated the decrease in ebony, as elephants disperse ebony seeds.

+Sustainable alternatives to ebony include other dark woods where a true black finish is not required (such as Juglans nigra, Handroanthus sp., or Borassus flabellifer), or black plastic in applications in which the user is unlikely to notice the difference, as truly black ebony wood has no noticeable grain.
+Another approach includes ebonising wood, such as with a solution of iron acetate, or commercial wood dyes.

 In 2011, the Gibson Guitar company was raided by the US Fish and Wildlife Service for violations of the Lacey Act of 1900, which prohibits the illegal importation of threatened woods and other materials.

-An ebony and rosewood expert at the Missouri Botanical Garden calls the Madagascar wood trade the "equivalent of Africa's blood diamonds".